 This section contains typical clock frequencies for the target devices.
 The maximum achievable clock frequency can vary.
-The maximum achievable clock frequency and all resource counts can be affected by other tool options, additional logic in the FPGA device, using a different version of Xilinx tools and other factors.
-Refer to in Table 2-1 through Table 2-8 for device-specific information.
+The maximum achievable clock frequency and all resource counts can be affected by other tool options, additional logic in the device, using a different version of Xilinx tools and other factors.
+See Table 2-1 through Table 2-3 for device-specific information.